 Coral bleaching, storms and the near-collapse of a subsistence fishery hit a remote atoll in the Pacific.
-Resident MBA member Michael White speaks for the isolated communities whose power to manage their own resources is crumbling in the – literally – rising tide of global environmental change.
+MBA member Michael White is a resident of Tongareva atoll in the Cook Islands and speaks for the isolated communities whose power to manage their own resources is crumbling in the – literally – rising tide of global environmental change.
 A chilling reminder of our collective responsibility for the state of our planet.

 10. Refugia in the twilight zone by Sonia J. Rowley

 Original and illuminating, Sonia Rowley’s unique voice comes through in this powerful article.
 The description of a deep scuba dive is breath-taking.